return42/sphkerneldoc/doc/books/kernel-hacking/common-routines.rst

 printk() include/linux/kernel.h
 ===============================

-``printk()`` feeds kernel messages to the console, dmesg, and the syslog daemon.
+:c:func:`printk()` feeds kernel messages to the console, dmesg, and the syslog daemon.
 It is useful for debugging and reporting errors, and can be used inside interrupt context, but use with caution: a machine which has its console flooded with printk messages is unusable.
 It uses a format string mostly compatible with ANSI C printf, and C string concatenation to give it a first "priority" argument:

 .. code-block:: c